krystal/nifty-dialog/README.md

 Nifty Dialog is a simple javascript library providing support for dialogs within HTML applications.

-This particular module is designed to tbe included within a Ruby on Rails application.
+This particular module is designed to be included within a Ruby on Rails application.
 To use this, simply add this library to your Gemfile and include some references in your appropriate files.